PhoenixTales/phoenix-docs/world/northeast.md

 As originally imagined by Mike in all of his sketches, we could now have a Cliff seperated from the Exchange Place (EP) and in the west of it, while the terrain would still be connected to it via the lake and the mountains.
 The cliff could be placed high enough to have a view over the entire valley including the Psi Camp (and the EP too); it would be higher than it has been realised at the EP later, but not as extreme as I had done it in my second approach based on the pre-alpha dummies.

 With the Cliff and EP separated and when the people come from the west (which the early maps and the dummy path in 0.94k is suggesting), bringing a convict to the Cliff means going a slightly longer way.
-While not being of relevance for our first act, it becomes relevant in the second, when the player can reach this terrain outside of the former barrier.
+While not being of relevance for our first act, it becomes relevant in the second, when the player can reach this terrain outside of the former Barrier.
 The path to the Cliff should thus be connected organically with the path to the ropeway and should really emphasize the impression of an official path to conviction.
 This impression can potentially be improved by including a set of stairs.

 By implementing the Cliff behind the hole above the AM, the view from the EP would be the same as known and its position preserved; from the EP you could see the cliff and vice versa.

 ### Northern Lake(s)

-There would have to be a waterfall here, perhaps higher up in the mountains east of it, because based on the height of the hole in the mesh, the water level at the seperate Cliff would have to be higher than the one at the Exchange Place (EP); thus the waterfall had to be east of the EP, flowing into the northern lake at the cliff and from there into two directions - east into the lake at the EP and west, organically in form of several steps and waterfalls, down towards the sea.
+There would have to be a waterfall here, perhaps higher up in the mountains east of it, because based on the height of the hole in the mesh, the water level at the separate Cliff would have to be higher than the one at the Exchange Place (EP); thus the waterfall had to be east of the EP, flowing into the northern lake at the cliff and from there into two directions - east into the lake at the EP and west, organically in form of several steps and waterfalls, down towards the sea.

 That this water cannot be at the exact same height as the ocean itself and has to flow down in some way and at some point or another, we can consider as something that Mike had to have already in mind (not in the Orpheus map, but in his final map sketch, where he marked the rise in the terrain), because as the forest terrain was supposed to rise north, it would rise quite a bit up compared to the ocean and the river south of it (that also flows into the ocean), while the water north of it was meant to be not too much lower than the forest, since the convicts should arrive here at the shore.